spiegelmanaward/spiegelmanaward.github.io/information_for_chair.md

 2. Very Good
 3. Excellent

 Conflicts are annotated and typically we calculate scores with and without conflicts to see if there are serious descrepancies that should be addressed during the committee meeting.
 For major conflicts where a committee member would not feel comfortable scoring a candidate, which has come up, they should discuss this with the committee chair.
+It is helpful for the committee chair to devise a plan a priori for conflicts if a member has such a strong conflict they should not be scoring or ranking any finalists.

 ## Organize the commitee meeting